Mojo (comics): Ultimate Marvel

-In the series Ultimate X-Men, which is a separate Marvel continuity, Mojo is not an alien but an ordinary human being named Mojo Adams.
+In the series Ultimate X-Men, Mojo is not an alien but an ordinary human being named Mojo Adams.
 He is a well-dressed, obese albino television producer and political power in the nation of Genosha.
 He trapped a young mutant fugitive Longshot on an island where humans hunt him as part of a popular reality show "Hunt for Justice".
 This Mojo also has a Major Domo, a young, fit, human man with a family of his own.
 Later on he was seen working with Augustus "Gus" Beezer and hired Deadpool and his Marauders to capture the X-Men and bring them back to Krakoa where they were to be executed on live television by the Reavers.
 He kept Professor X captive and forced him to watch the entire show a la Clockwork Orange.
-His plans however were foiled by the combined efforts of the X-Men and Spider-Man, who was also captured during his visit to the X-Mansion.
+His plans are foiled by the combined efforts of the X-Men and Spider-Man, who was also captured during his visit to the X-Mansion.
 It is unknown what happened to Mojo after this because Xavier seemed to have "taken care" of him during his escape.